 Stephen P. Wilson, Peter Berninger, Matt Layer and Timothy Sheridan.
 The Trust Committee reviews the various trusts accepted by the Trust Department of the Bank, reviews trust investments and advises the trust officers in department operations.
 The members of the Trust Committee are Stephen P. Wilson, Steve P. Foster, Leroy F. McKay, George L. Leasure, John H. Kochensparger III, S. Diane Ingram, Melanie K. Crane, Bradley A. Ruppert, Rebecca H. Roess, Amy R. Kobes, Traci Hammiel, Michael D. Nusbaum, Myra A. Frame and Jackie Manley.
 The Bond Committee reviews the adequacy of the Bank's blanket bond coverage and recommends any changes in coverage to the Board of Directors of the Bank.
 The Bond Committee consists of the entire Board of Directors of the Bank.
-The Bond Committee reviews the Bank's defined benefit pension plan.
+The Pension Committee reviews the Bank's defined benefit pension plan.
 The members of the Pension Committee are Stephen P. Wilson, Spencer S. Cropper, Steve P. Foster, Eric Meilstrup and Robert C. Haines II.
 The Loan Committee reviews the lending procedures of the Bank and reviews and approves requests for loans in excess of the established lending authority of the officers of the Bank.
-The Loan Committee consists of the entire Board of Directors of the Bank and reviews and approves requests for loans in excess of the established lending authority of the officers of the Bank.
+The Loan Committee consists of the entire Board of Directors of the Bank.